connorbrubaker/arch-install/install.md

 # Installation instructions
-These are instructions for installing Arch Linux on an encrypted system (using LVM on LUKS) using UEFI.
+These are instructions for installing Arch Linux on an encrypted (LVM on LUKS) system using UEFI.
+These instructions assume the system will be installed on a single disk.
 The main references for these instructions are

 * [Arch Linux official installation guide](https://wiki.archlinux.org/title/installation_guide)
 * [Arch Linux dm-crypt guide](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system)